 Linguistics is the scientific study of language.
-It involves analysing the many different aspects that make up human language by looking at its form, structure and context.
+It involves analyzing the many aspects that make up human language by looking at its form, structure, and context.
 Linguistics also looks at the interplay between sound and meaning, and how language varies between people and situations.

 It also includes explorations into the nature of language variation (i. e., dialects), language change over time, how language is processed and stored in the brain, and how it is acquired by young children.

 Linguistics is the scientific study of language.
 At the heart of linguistics is an understanding of